MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

   > [!NOTE]
   > The `<nnn>` is a placeholder for version-specific information.
 To specify the correct value, check your installation or search for "Replication and server-side COM objects" in [Specifying File Paths](/sql/sql-server/install/file-locations-for-default-and-named-instances-of-sql-server#specifying-file-paths).
 For example, the full path for SQL Server 2022 would be `<drive>:\Program Files\Microsoft SQL Server\160\COM\`.

-- Starting with SQL Server 2017 CU22 (including SQL 2019 RTM and later versions), if using Transactional Replication and the Distribution Agent is utilizing OLEDB streaming profile or you're using `-UseOledbStreaming` parameter, the Distribution Agent creates temporary files (`*.lob`) in the `AppData` folder of the account running the distribution agent where the job is being invoked.
+- Starting with SQL Server 2017 CU22 (including SQL 2019 RTM and later versions), if using Transactional Replication and the Distribution Agent is utilizing OLEDB streaming profile, or you're using the `-UseOledbStreaming` parameter, the Distribution Agent creates temporary files (`*.lob`) in the `AppData` folder of the account running the distribution agent where the job is being invoked.
 For prior versions of SQL Server, the default `COM` folder (already listed) is used.

   c:\\Users\\\<*DistributionAgentAccount\>*\\AppData\\Temp\\*.lob

   For more information, see ["The distribution agent failed to create temporary files" error message](../replication/error-run-distribution-agent.md).

-- Files in Replication Snapshot folder
+- Files in the Replication Snapshot folder

   The default path for the snapshot files is \\Microsoft SQL Server\\MSSQLxx.MSSQLSERVER\\MSSQL\\ReplData.
 These files typically have file name extensions such as `.sch`, `.idx`, `.bcp`, `.pre`, `.cft`, `.dri`, `.trg`, or `.prc`.